storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Personality Type

 There are a number of methods for classifying people according to personality type.
 For example,  Aristotle classified personalities according to 'humor', or temperament, into four categories: melancholic, sanguine, emotional, and phlegmatic.
 Carl Jung classified people as introverted or extroverted, and also used four categories: sensation, thinking, feeling, and intuitive.
-StoryBuilder uses the Enneagram.
+StoryCAD uses the Enneagram.
 This system is very old, and is believed to have  originated with the Sufis in the Middle East.
 It groups people into nine types ('ennea' is Greek for the number nine.)
 The system teaches that people in a given type often behave and react in similar ways.

 You may wish to use personality types to better understand what motivates your characters, and how they may think and feel in certain situations.
 But remember that a personality type is just a stereotype.
 No two people are alike: one may be an only child; the other, the youngest in a  large family.
 One could be born to poverty, another to luxury.
 Each character is shaped by different experiences.